RexxLA/TextTools/README.md

 It is also possible to check this out as a submodule of the git repo that contains your publication.
-This way, you have more control over what works for a specific publication and can do controlled upgrades and rollbacks.
+This way, you have more control over what works for a specific publication and can do controlled upgrades and rollbacks for that publication only.
 To use as a submodule, do:

 - git submodule add